-- 1. A one-year subscription (if you plan to take both PHY 131 and 132) to Pearson | Mastering Physics to complete online homework assignments.
-To purchase this, login to Blackboard and go to the course home-folder; then, from the left menu, select Course Tools > Pearson's MyLab & Mastering, and follow the instructions there.
-If you take this route you will not need a course ID; this course has no course ID.
-Before proceeding with registration please read the important information collected under the heading Mastering Physics FAQ at the end of this document.
+- 1. A subscription (Student Access Code) to Pearson | Mastering Physics to complete online homework assignments.
+If you already have one which is not due to expire before the semester end date no purchase is necessary.
+To register, login to Blackboard and go to the course home folder; then, from the left menu, select Course Tools > Pearson's MyLab & Mastering and follow the instructions there.
+If you take this route you will not need a course ID.
+Before proceeding with registration please read the important information collected under the heading Mastering Physics FAQ & Troubleshooting at the end of this document.
 Homework will begin to be assigned in the first week of classes, and it is imperative that you set this up in a timely manner. - 2.
-Textbook: Douglas C. Giancoli, Physics for Scientists and Engineers with Modern Physics, 4th edition (Pearson Prentice Hall, ISBN-13: 9780131495081).
-We estimate to cover to various degrees sections 1 (Introduction, Measurement, Estimating) through 20 (Second Law of Thermodynamics).
+Textbook: Douglas C. Giancoli, Physics for Scientists and Engineers, 5th edition (ISBN 9780134283470).
+We estimate to cover to various degrees chapters 21 (Electric Charge and Electric Field) through 35 (Diffraction).
 Mastering Physics offers the option of purchasing an integrated digital copy of the textbook.
 I recommend it, but if you obtain the textbook by other means, that should be fine as well. - 3.
 A calculator.
 This should have: addition, subtraction, multiplication, division, square root, trigonometric and logarithmic functions.
 It should ideally not have the ability to store formulas, as exams will allow no formula sheets.
-Since this is not always possible, you will simply be required to reset the memory in front of a proctor before taking any exam.
-Practice with your calculator in exam mode even on the homework. - 4.
+Since this is not always possible, you will simply be required to reset the memory in front of a proctor before taking the exam. - 4.
 An electronic device with a video camera and microphone, supporting Zoom, with an internet browser meeting the requirements for the Mastering Physics platform, and a reliable internet connection capable of streaming video.
 If you need to borrow an electronic device, please visit SBU's Laptop Loan Program.